 There are over 500 CTE teachers working in NYC high schools and the need for more continues to grow.
 Career and Technical Educators bring a combined passion for their industries and education, along with multiple years of professional experience to the classroom.
-The CTE certification to teach in NYC schools requires at least two years of industry experience.
+The CTE certification to teach in NYC schools requires a minimum of one year of industry experience.
 If you are an industry professional interested in teaching CTE, a DOE employee interested in transitioning to CTE, or a school looking to hire a CTE educator- you can explore the below resources.

 There is an especially high demand for CTE teachers with experience in these industry sectors:

 - Nurse Assisting

 - Practical Nursing